pantheon-systems/documentation/source/content/guides/quickstart/05-create-test-live.md

 ## Create Live Environment

 1. Go back to your Site Dashboard, and click the <Icon icon="cardio" text="Live"/> tab.
-Here you’ll have access to your Live environment, but it hasn’t been created yet.
+Here you’ll have access to your Live environment, though it hasn’t been created yet.
 Click **Initialize Live Environment** to create the environment.

-1. Once the environment is initialized, click **Workflows** <Icon icon="chevron-down" /> (in the header area, on the right).
+1. Once the environment is initialized, click **Workflows** (in the header area, on the right).
 In the dropdown you’ll find your active workflow as well as the workflows we’ve completed to this point.

 Congratulations!
 You now have three copies of your site running in three separate environments: Dev, Test, and Live.